Utility Rights-of-Way Wildlife Research at Penn State

 Previous studies at State Game Lands 33, Centre County, Pennsylvania (SGL33) have examined the diversity of plants, mammals, birds, reptiles, amphibians, and butterflies found at the different treatment sites.
 With industry, government, and society increasingly focused on the conservation of pollinators and their habitats, the Project Director and Sponsors found that little is known about how different vegetation management methods used on power line rights-of-way affect our native bee populations.
 In 2016, the first survey of bees at SGL33 began.

-- The most diverse collections of bees were gathered from sites where individual, noncompatible and/or non-native plants were selectively treated using low volume basal or low, ultra-low volume foliar herbicide applications.
+- The greatest numbers of bees (both the number of individual bees and the number of bee species) were collected from the plot where individual, noncompatible and/or non-native plants were scheduled to be selectively treated using low volume basal herbicide application.

-While there are a number of factors leading to a decline in native bee populations and diversity, one threat is the loss or fragmentation of habitat.
+While there are a number of factors leading to declines in native bee populations, species richness, and diversity, one of the greatest threats is the loss or fragmentation of habitat.
 There are millions of acres of transportation and power line rights-of-ways in the United States.
 The vegetation within these corridors are routinely managed and could serve as valuable habitat for native bee species.
-Better understanding the impacts commonly used vegetation management practices have on bees will allow vegetation managers to develop improved strategies for promoting native flowering plants and suitable nesting habitat in these spaces.
+Better understanding the impacts that commonly used vegetation management practices have on bees will allow vegetation managers to develop improved strategies for promoting native flowering plants and suitable nesting habitat in these spaces.